 Their bank-level security ensures all of your information is safe and lets you have an at-a-glance summary of your money situation.
 Personal Capital even has a fee analyzer for your 401k accounts and a tool to help you track your spending.

-But what we really love Personal Capital for is their net worth tracker.
+But what we really love Personal Capital for is its net worth tracker.
 You can connect all your investment accounts and Personal Capital will give you all kinds of neat info–for free.

 Tracking Your Spending